stefanoborini/commodore-64/README.md

 I suspect this is an attempt to help a friend, by printing special accents in French by using control characters to the printer in order to move back of one space and put accents on letters.

+## fff

+Apparently a function plotter.
+I could not get it to work though.